 "Long time at one place," I said.

-"Last of a generation," Lynn said.
+"Last of a generation," Louis said.

 He let himself smile fully then, even glanced over, his teeth as white and peaceful as the snow we'd both left behind.
-Lynn raised a hand off his knee and pushed the bridge of his glasses with his index finger, sliding them back on his ears.
+Louis raised a hand off his knee and pushed the bridge of his glasses with his index finger, sliding them back on his ears.
 Then he brushed his goatee with a cupped hand before returning it to his knee.

 "I couldn't even last eight years," I said.
 "Jumped ship at thirty."

 "You don't look a day over twenty-five," Louis said.